 In addition, there are mutual funds and exchange traded funds (ETFs).
 These let you buy a mixture of different types of investments.
 If you have a retirement account, you are probably invested in a mutual fund.

-- Companies sell shares of stock to raise money for their operations.
+- Companies sell shares of stock to the public to raise money for their operations.
 Buying stock means you own a piece of the company.
 If the company is profitable, your stock will increase in value – and in some cases you may also be paid a dividend.
 If the company is unsuccessful, you can lose money as your stock drops in value.
 The point at which a company goes public is called the initial public offering period.
 Occasionally, a special purpose acquisition company may be used to take a private company public.